ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 - `Ps` is the page scrolling option.
 Valid values are 1 (scroll) or 0 (no scroll).
 - Image `data` must be Base64 encoded.
 - The wire protocol reasonably separates the sequences for raw RGB, JPG and PNG image data.
 In practice, however, Terminal ctrl ignores this distinction, since it uses the StreamRaster interface (the raster image decoder factory) for decoding images.
 Hence, it can display any raster image via jexer's pre-defined sequences, if the format of the image in question is supported by the Upp::StreamRaster.
+- Jexer inline images protocol is the *recommended* inline images protocol of choice for Terminal ctrl.

 ### iTerm2's Inline Images Protocol